iworks/omnibus/readme.txt

 == Screenshots ==

-1. WooCommerce simple product on front-end.
+1. WooCommerce simple product on the front end.
 1. WooCommerce simple product on admin.
 1. WooCommerce variable product on front-end.
 1. WooCommerce variable product on front-end.